d-eremeev/ILC-CBM/README.md

 WMAP and Planck experiments created a full-sky map of CMB (electromagnetic radiation remnant from an early stage of the Universe) via multi-frequency observation.

 The data consists of several maps in HEALPix format.
-Each file contains pixels with temperature difference in each pixel.
+There are separate files for different frequencies.
+Each file contains pixels with temperature differences.

 Supose for channel i at pth pixel we have.